MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagementMobileAppAsiOSLobAppContentVersionFile.md

 ```

 ### -AzureStorageUriExpirationDateTime
-The time the Azure storage Uri expires.
+Indicates the date and time when the Azure storage URI expires, in ISO 8601 format.
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+Read-only.

 ```yaml
 Type: DateTime